glindsey/gossamer/README.md

 ### Attributes

 An attribute consists of a symbol key -- its name -- and a value.
-The value can be one of several types (the details of most still to be defined), but one type is special: if the value is a symbol, it is cast to a subclass of the `Attributes::Base` class type.
+The value can be one of several types (the details of most still to be defined), but one type is special: if the value is a symbol, it is cast to a subclass of the `Attributes::(Name)::Base` class type, where `(Name)` is the symbol name.

 #### Class Attributes

 Default attribute values for an entire Thing class are specified by simply creating a class method with the name of the attribute; this value will be used for any instance of that Thing unless explicitly set for that instance.
-The only caveat to note here is that class methods referencing symbolic attributes must reference the class itself, not just the symbol (e.g. `World::Attributes::Square`, not just `:square`).
+The only caveat to note here is that class methods referencing symbolic attributes must reference the class itself, not just the symbol (e.g. the value for an attribute named `shape` must be `World::Attributes::Shapes::Square`, not just `:square`).

-Example: Including `def self.shape; World::Attributes::Circle; end` in the Coin class will make all created coins be circular by default, unless explicitly specified at creation (or during gameplay).
+Example: Including `def self.shape; World::Attributes::Shapes::Circle; end` in the Coin class will make all created coins be circular by default, unless explicitly specified at creation (or during gameplay).

 #### Object Attributes